Archives: Events

 • Homeland held its 9th Annual Homeland Hospice 5K and Memory Walk, which attracted over 300 walkers, runners, staff and volunteers – and event record – and raised over $50,000.
 The Homeland Hospice 5K and Memory Walk raises funds for benevolent services for hospice patients and their families.
 Homeland Hospice depends on the generosity of donors for its enhanced care for hospice patients such as massage therapy, music therapy, and extra in-home-relief hours for caregivers, as well as for residents at Homeland Center whose financial resources have been exhausted.

 In addition to celebrating these accomplishments during the annual gathering, Homeland appointed H. Glenn “Bub” Manning and Christopher Baldrige to its Board of Trustees and Andrea Freeman to its Board of Managers.
-Congratulations and thank you, Bub and Chris!
+Congratulations and thank you, Bub and Chris!presenter smiling behind a podium at the board meeting

 Those in attendance also expressed appreciation to Carlyn Chulick, who retired from the Board of Trustees at the conclusion of the annual meeting after 10 years of service.
 Carlyn will remain engaged with the Board as Immediate Past Chair.